-DS-160 Form: The application confirmation page of DS-160 is required along with barcode and application ID number.
+DS-160 Form: The application confirmation page of DS-160 is required along with the barcode and application ID number.

 MRV Fee Receipt: Student must present proof of the payment of the visa application fee, which is also known as MRV Fee.
 The receipt can be downloaded after the successful payment of the fee.

 Photographs: A minimum of 2 passport size photographs must be brought in the interview by the candidate.
-The photograph should have been printed on a photo quality paper.
-The candidate must not be wearing spectacles in the photograph and 80% are of the picture must be occupied by student’s face.
+The photograph should have been printed on photo quality paper.
+The candidate must not be wearing spectacles in the photograph and 80% are of the picture must be occupied by the student’s face.
 Pictures with a white background are preferred.